 Why are Credit Reports Important?

-Credit reports aren’t often talked about in the Philippines, but they do matter.
+Credit reports aren't often discussed in the Philippines, but they matter.
 Here are three good reasons to check it regularly.

 1. Get Fair and Objective Credit Evaluation

 The data in a borrower’s credit report helps a lender evaluate the risk of lending money to that person.
 Because this document shows your actual credit history, the lender can make a fair and objective decision on your loan or credit card application.

 A good record of timely payments as reflected in your report helps you get a low-interest rate on a loan or approval for a credit card with great rewards.
 Conversely, poor debt payment track records lead to either a denial or a high-interest rate.

 2. Improve Your Creditworthiness

 Checking your report helps you find out if your accounts are in good standing and if you can qualify for loans and credit cards.

 Beyond knowing your creditworthiness, having a copy of your credit report also allows you to catch errors and signs of identity theft that can negatively affect your credit score.
 In doing so, you can take steps to fix your credit score.

 If you detect any inaccuracy in your credit report, you can request a correction with the concerned financial institution.
 This will help you improve your creditworthiness and chances of getting approved for loans and credit cards.